 Step 4: Crushing and Shredding

 The remaining car body is crushed into a compact form.
-After crushing, shredders break it down further and separate metal from other materials.
+After crushing, industrial shredders break the vehicle down further and separate metal from other materials.

 Step 5: Sorting and Recycling